fanrock/homework/README.md

 Deliverables
 ------------

-**Code** - Clone this repository and write code in your own github account.
-Edit this `README.md` file with instructions on how to execute whatever code you write.
+**Code** - Create a new repository in your github account.
+Edit a `README.md` file with instructions on how to execute whatever code you write.
 It should work as an [unpacked extension](https://developer.chrome.com/extensions/getstarted).
 Send us a link to your completed code when finished.

 **Screencast** - Our team really values communication!
 Please make a screencast where you show us the functionality you implemented and talk us through the code you wrote.
 This can be quick (no more than 5 minutes) and casual.